pkmital/MTIID-MTEC-616-01-2017/README.md

 ### Session 10 - 04/04/17 - Advanced Audio Analysis

-We looked at the DFT, Mel Transform, and MFCCs for audio fingerprinting and analysis.
+We looked at the DFT, Mel Transform, Circular Buffers, and MFCCs for audio fingerprinting and analysis.

 ### Session 11 - 04/11/17 - Machine Learning Part I
 ### Session 12 - 04/18/17 - Machine Learning Part II